Captain’s Blog, Tuesday, May 20th, 2008

-After a relatively short period of bouncing around in complete disorientation, we decide to head for Souris, PEI, now, most items on board are on the floor and will have to stay there until we find a snugwhich would mean another eleven hours before peace.
-By harbour.
+After a relatively short period of bouncing around in complete disorientation, we decided to head for Souris, PEI, now, most items on board are on the floor and will have to stay there until we find a snug harbour, which means another eleven hours before peace.
 Although the Magdalens are a great place to visit, they will be for another time.

 Captain’s Blog, Sunday, June 29th, 2008

 We remain tied up at the Souris Marina.
 The forecast for today and tomorrow is 20 to 25 knot winds with rain.
 We plan to layover here for a day or two.
 When the waves are coming over the breakwater, the rain is pounding on the cabin top and the wind is in the rigging, you come to appreciate movies with Espar heating.